eighteyes/tt-rules/manual.md

 **No Conflict**

-- Smash - Break a Path Join.
+- Smash - Break a Path Join. ( If rules permit Broken Path Joins )
-- Make Trinket - Requires Shop off Hut
 - Steal (I) - Start fight, steal 2 Private Minions.

 **Can Conflict If Not Enough Shops**